The square-shaped Granola Thins by Nature Valley makes the company look like it has become bored with producing long rectangle granola bars.

 Because I’m bored with eating long rectangle granola bars.

-As a matter of fact, fuck eating quadrilaterals!
+As a matter of fact, screw eating quadrilaterals!
 How about an enneadecagon granola snack?
 Or if Nature Valley has the nuts, and the ability to channel the spirit of M.C.
 Escher, a dodecahedron or apeirogon granola snack.

 But I guess until then, I’m stuck with quadrilaterals.